light156/multi-ancestry-COJO/README.md

 For example, for HDL trait on ~6,500,000 SNPs and ~76,000 individuals, the running time per chromosome for our program using 1 thread, and GCTA using 5 threads, is as follows.
 ![time_comparison_HDL.png](time_comparison_HDL.png)

-You can directly download the `manc_cojo` binary for immediate use on 64-bit Intel Linux.
+You can clone this repo or directly download the `manc_cojo` binary for immediate use on 64-bit Intel Linux.
 If it doesn’t run immediately, make sure it has execution permission:

 ```bash